 LMP = System Energy Price + Transmission Congestion Cost + Cost of Marginal Losses

-In the deregulated regions, electricity wholesale market starts and centers around the ISO/RTO.
-Electricity generators and Load Serving Entity (LSE) submit their generation offers and load bids in the day-ahead and real-time market.
+In deregulated regions, the electricity wholesale market starts and centers around the ISO/RTO.
+Electricity generators and Load Serving Entities (LSE) submit their generation offers and load bids in the day-ahead and real-time market.

 Supply and Demand